 - There are constant criticisms of the behaviour of Facebook, Google and other massive companies.

-- Are they too powerful to be regulated?
+- Is it too difficult to regulate them - or are they too powerful to be regulated?

 Other Current Issues